ucbepic/docetl/docs/index.md

-# docetl: A System for Complex Document Processing
+# DocETL: A System for Complex Document Processing

-docetl is a powerful tool for creating and executing data processing pipelines, especially suited for complex document processing tasks.
+DocETL is a powerful tool for creating and executing data processing pipelines, especially suited for complex document processing tasks.
 It offers a low-code, declarative YAML interface to define complex data operations on complex data.

 ## Features